pizza1016/ptv-timetable/README.md

 ## Contributing

 All constructive contributions are welcome!
+By contributing, you agree to license your contributions under the Apache Licence 2.0.

 ## Copyright and licensing

 This project's source code is licensed under the Apache Licence 2.0; however, data obtained from the API themselves via these modules are licensed separately: PTV Timetable API data are under a Creative Commons Attribution 4.0 International licence and TramTracker data is proprietary.
-See the LICENCE.md document for further information.
+See [LICENCE.md](https://gitlab.com/pizza1016/ptv-timetable/-/blob/trunk/LICENCE.md) for further information.